KNMI/adaguc-server/doc/developing/profiling.md

 ## Profile

 With `perf record`, we create a `perf.out` file by sampling `./bin/adagucserver`.
 We then post process the `perf.data` file.
 This creates a `perf.filt` file which we will use for visualization.

+There are different recording modes.
+If `--call-graph fp` does not work well, try `--call-graph dwarf`.

 ```bash
 perf record -o perf.data -F max -g --call-graph fp ./bin/adagucserver